 The CSM provides the internationally renowned staff of Ireland’s largest conservatory of music and drama with the very best of facilities to ensure that many more students are able to pursue their studies.

 The CSM has many award winning bands, chamber music ensembles, choirs, drama groups, opera groups, and orchestras – with the senior ones undertaking extensive national and international tours, broadcasting, and making commercial recordings.

-This is a self-contained College of CIT, located in Sharman Crawford Street, within easy walking distance of the city centre.
+This is a self-contained College of MTU, located in Sharman Crawford Street, within easy walking distance of the city centre.